Mparaiso/playground/sprints.md

 -[X] a gist supports html or markdown

 Sprint 4:
--[X] third party libraries are easily accessed in the application -[ ] a user can share the url of a gist
+-[X] third party library urls are easily accessed in the application -[ ] a user can share the url of a gist